bor0/gidti/manuscript/chapter5.md

-# 5. Programming in Idris
+# 5. Proving in Idris

 In this chapter we will provide several examples to demonstrate the power of Idris.
 We will do mathematical proofs.
 There are a lot of built-ins in Idris that will help us achieve our goals.
 So in each section we will introduce the relevant definitions.